fsharp/fslang-design/RFCs/FS-1084-The-UnknownEnum-pattern.md

 | UnknownEnum x -> sprintf "Unknown case: %d" x // Unknown case: 0
 ```

+The warning message for incomplete matches on an enum value will be updated to explcitly guide the user to add an UnknownEnum case.
+Otherwise no one will ever know to use this.

 To support dynamically invoking this active pattern, e.g. through reflection, a dynamic implementation will be provided in FSharp.Core.

 ```fs